Kotireddy-anikalla/AI-Code-Review-Security-Analysis-Agent-/README.md

 - **Python**: 3.10+
 - **Java Development Kit (JDK)**: `javac` installed and configured in the system path
-- **Hugging Face Account & API Token**: Required for free embedding and model access
+- **Groq Account & API Token**: Required for free embedding and model access

 ---